About MathMods

 and involves other two leading institutions in Europe:

-and can count on the effective support of several companies, research institutes and non-profit organisations in different aspects of the project.
+The MathMods Consortium can also rely on the effective support of several companies, research institutes and non-profit organisations in different aspects of the project.

 In the three cohorts of 2018, 2019 and 2020, the MathMods Consortium has also involved, as a Full Partner: